williamhatch/spree_themes/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Usage

+Once install, admin can see the option to upload themes under configuration tab at backend.
+Admin needs to upload the theme zip file in specific file structure.
+Once uploaded, admin can compile and publish the theme.
+Only after publishing, the theme will be applied to the frontend store.

+By default, spree default frontend theme is pbulished and viewed on frontend.

+File structure for the zip file to be uploaded:-
+* Theme.zip
+  * javascripts
+  * stylesheets
+  * views (these views will be the spree frontend view directory)

+*Note:- Add new javascript files to javascripts directory and new stylesheet files to stylesheets directory.
+For adding js and css manifest files, file name should be script.manifest.js or style.manifest.js*

 ## Testing